shivashant25/Nerdio-Lab/Hands-on lab/11-Cost-Estimator.md

 ## Exercise 1: View costs using Cost Estimator

-In this exercise, you'll view the costs of your resources using Cost Estimator in the NMM portal.
+In this exercise, you'll view the costs of your resources using the Cost Estimator in the NMM portal.

 1. From the NMM portal, click on **COST ESTIMATOR** *(1)* from the side blade and you will be redirected to the *COST ESTIMATOR - COST ESTIMATES* page.